AntonioMellies/ra-test/README.md

 URI for swagger: http://localhost:8662/swagger-ui.html

-To facilitate testing, within the ** others ** folder there is a project that can be imported into the [postman] program (https://www.getpostman.com/)
+To facilitate testing, within the **others** folder there is a project that can be imported into the [postman](https://www.getpostman.com/) program.

 ### Observations